manalynx/100-days-of-code/log.md

 3- Done with the first project “Learning HTML by building a cat photo app”.It was divided into 68 challanges.

 **Thoughts**: As it was my first time learning with FCC I found it clear and fun.
-During that project i learned basic HTML and CSS.At the end of the day I was satasfied.\ Some of what I learned : \
+During that project i learned basic HTML and CSS.At the end of the day I was satasfied.Some of what I learned : \
 1- Order and unorderd lists. \
 2- Text filds. \
 3- Form element. \